zitao0206/ReactivePageKit/README.md

 [![License](https://img.shields.io/cocoapods/l/ReactivePageKit.svg?style=flat)](https://cocoapods.org/pods/ReactivePageKit)
 [![Platform](https://img.shields.io/cocoapods/p/ReactivePageKit.svg?style=flat)](https://cocoapods.org/pods/ReactivePageKit)

+## Description:

+It is a template-based page-building solution that allows for the quick creation of content detail pages by following a few simple rules.
+It provides module lifecycle management, unified data distribution, and page layout operations, effectively avoiding the bloat and confusion of traditional MVC patterns.
+Pages built with it are easy to maintain and develop, making it a valuable tool for business operations.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.